The lie of "Quranic Abrogation"

 b- It could also mean an example for people to take heed from as in:

-c- The word ‘Ayah’ can also mean a sign as in:
+c- It could also mean a sign as in:

 d- Finally, it could mean a verse in the Quran, as in:

-Now if we consider verse 106 of Sura 2, it can easily be verified that the word ‘Ayah’ in this particular verse could not mean a verse in the Quran.
-It can mean any of the other meanings (miracle, example or sign) but not a verse in the Quran.
-This is because of the following reasons:
+Now if we consider verse 106 of Sura 2, it can easily be shown that the word 'ayat' in this particular verse could not mean a verse in the Quran.
+It can mean any of the other meanings (miracle, example or sign), but not a verse in the Quran, for the following reasons:

-2- The words "We replace it with its equal" would be meaningless if the word ‘Ayah’ in this verse meant a Quranic verse, simply because it would make no sense for God to invalidate one verse then replace it with one that is identical to it!
+2- The words "We replace it with that which is better than it or similar to it" would be meaningless if the word 'ayat'’ in this verse meant a Quranic verse, simply because it would make no sense for God to invalidate one verse then replace it with one that is identical to it!

-Similarly the words "We replace with its equal or with that which is greater" is in line with the miracles of God.
+Similarly the words "We replace it with that which is better than it or similar to it" are in line with the miracles of God.
 God indeed replaces one miracle with its equal or with one that is greater than it.
 Consider the following verse :

 The word "nansakh" which is used in 2:106 comes from the verb "nasakha".
 It has been claimed that this word in 2:106 means abrogate.
-However, on closer inspection of all the Quranic verses which use this word it can be found that this word means quite the opposite.
-It means to record or write down.
-When God wants to say "substitute" the Arabic word used is "BADDALA" an example is found in 16:101
+However, on closer inspection of all the Quranic verses which use this word it can be found that this word means quite the opposite!
+As used in the Quran, the word 'nasakha' means to record or write down, it does not mean substitute nor abrogate.

-For full details please check the following page:
+For the full details about the Quranic meaning of the word 'nasakha', please check the following page: The word 'nasakha'

 The substitution spoken of here is concerned with one of two things: